evliang/leetcode-problem-picker/README.md

 # leetcode-problem-picker

 ## Purpose:
-This project was a response to the reoccurring question "Which leetcode problem should I do next?"
+This project was a response to my reoccurring question *"Which leetcode problem should I do next?"*

 Over time I found that the answer varies, depending on progress, needs, and goals:
-1. Topic Focus: Narrow down to one or a few subjects e.g. "only problems related to graphs, tries, and DP".
+1. **Topic Focus**: Narrow down to 1+ subjects e.g. "only do problems related to graphs or DP".
-2. Filtered Lists: Which problems were frequently asked by companies I’m interested in?
-Also lists like Blind 75
+2. **Filtered Lists**: Honing in on questions asked by desired companies.
+Applies to lists like Blind's Curated 75.
-3. Level Up (WIP): Deduces user's "skill range" for each topic in order to challenge (but not discourage).
+3. **Level Up** (WIP): Deduces user's "skill range" for each topic in order to challenge (but not discourage).
-4. Weighted random (TODO): Weighted towards high like count, high like-dislike ratio, etc.
+4. **Weighted random** (TODO): Weighted towards questions with high like count, greater like/dislike ratio, etc.

 # State of leetcode-problem-picker
 ![WIP](https://i.ibb.co/BcSX334/WIP.png)

 I wish to share and help others, but what I currently have and use is a product of months of ideas.
 It is neither presentable nor ready for public consumption.
-What you see now is just a bunch of stubs.
+In fact, what you see now is just a bunch of stubs.

-**If you are interested in this idea, please star this repo** and give me a week or so to clean it up.
+**If you are interested in this idea, please star this repo** and allow me a week or so to clean up the code and get the first two parts ready.

 ## Setup:
 ```git clone https://github.com/evliang/leetcode-problem-picker.git```